Ask Krrish Contact Us

 @wire(getAccounts)

-// Or to a function for more control
+// Or use a function for more control:

 // @wire(getAccounts)